 - Keep channels of communication open even if that person is away from you.
 You never know an occasional phone call or message can lift up the spirit of the other person.

 So there you go lovely people these are some of the ways to practice self-care in your life.
 Do take time to nurture yourself because it is essential for your mental peace, self-esteem and most importantly your happiness.
-If you benefit from this post I would be really happy because is extremely personal to me.
-Let me know your thoughts in the comments section below.
+If you benefit from this post I would be really happy because it is extremely personal to me.
+What is your idea of self-care? let me know your thoughts in the comments section below.
+Always happy to know your thoughts.